10 Professional Development Tips to Grow Your Business

 10. Track and Evaluate Your Progress

 Of course, when it comes to professional development, one of the most important things you can do is keep track of your progress along the way.
-Check in with your goals on a quarterly basis and see how you are doing.
+Review your goals on a quarterly basis and see how you are doing.
 Make adjustments if you need, and don’t be too hard on yourself.
 Committing to setting goals and checking in on yourself is half the battle.